neznajko/prefix/README.md

 ## prefix
 **T***hus* is a nice problem, the text and the link are in *prefix.c*.
-There is an alphabet of capital letters e.g. **{A,B,C,D}**, which represent *constituents* of some biological objects.
+There is an alphabet of capital letters e.g. **{A,B,C,D}**, which represent *constituents* of some biological object.
 And a string of characters (**S**), which according to text might has a length of up to *500,000* characters.
 Also there is given a set of *primitives* let's say **{A, BA, CAB, D}**.
 The task is to find the so called *prefix*